SeryioGonzalez/Azure_IoT_Lab/storage/README.md

 # Creating an Azure Blob Storage
 In previous modules, we have set-up a simulated client sending traffic to an [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/)  instance.
 At this point, Azure IoT Hub is not doing anything with that data, which obviously is not very useful.
 Azure IoT Hub, apart from supporting device security and management, is a message broker capable of sending those IoT device messages to other services for consuming them.
-In this lab, we will store those messages to an [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).
+In this module, we will create an [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).
+In the next module, we will configure Azure IoT Hub for storing device messages in the storage created in this module.
 The outcome of this module, added to what has been done in the previous 2 modules is summarized in the following image

 ![Snapshot](../images/Lab-3.png "Azure Storage")